Manaslu Circuit Trek -15 days

 • Time6 hours

 The first settlement that we come across today is Lihi Gaon.
 This village has numerous chhortens and intricately woven mani walls.
 Take some time to observe these ancient artworks.
 If the weather is good, you can get a clear view of Mt.
 Manaslu and other neighbouring peaks today.
 From here, we stop at Sho, which offers stunning views of Manaslu.
 We continue our walk northward.
 After crossing another bridge, we reach the village of Lho.
 After leaving the village, Ngadi Chuli emerges right ahead of us.
-The settlement of Syala is not so far.
+The settlement of Shyala is not so far.

 • Altitude3,530 m